OctopusDeploy/docs/docs/infrastructure/index.md

 ## Environments

 Before you can add your deployment targets to Octopus, you need to configure your [environments](/docs/infrastructure/environments/index.md).
-Environments represent the different stages of your deployment pipeline and ensure that the software that's deployed is the same as it moves through those stages from, for instance, **Development**, into **Test**, and finally to **Production**.
+Environments represent the different stages of your deployment pipeline and ensure that the software that's deployed is the same as it moves through those stages from, for instance, **development**, into **test**, and finally to **production**.

 Typical environments include: